owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

     ;[2]
     ;[3];

 As for the `// direction`, this is known as a comment, and it is a way of leaving notes in a script that provide helpful information - in this case describing the parameter to the left of it.
-You might notice the comments in the color scheme definition, these help identify which colour is which.
-You can learn more about comments in the [language reference](ScriptingLanguageReference.md).
+You might notice the comments in the color scheme definition, these help identify which color is which.

 ### Spicing things up - using delay time